awsdocs/aws-lambda-developer-guide/doc_source/API_AliasRoutingConfiguration.md

 # AliasRoutingConfiguration<a name="API_AliasRoutingConfiguration"></a>

 The parent object that implements what percentage of traffic will invoke each function version\.
 For more information, see [Traffic Shifting Using Aliases](lambda-traffic-shifting-using-aliases.md)\.
+The maximum number of stream records that can be sent to your Lambda function for a single invocation\. ng\-using\-aliases"/>\.

 ## Contents<a name="API_AliasRoutingConfiguration_Contents"></a>